Stonelinks/mjs/README.md

-This is a fork of http://code.google.com/p/webgl-mjs/ to provide AMD support
+This is a fork of http://code.google.com/p/webgl-mjs/ to provide AMD support and a couple of other bits and baubles